-- Promote a deeper understanding of history as a discipline, including the nature and diversity of its sources, methods and interpretations. - Encourage an understanding of the present through critical analysis of the past. - Encourage an understanding of the impact of historical developments at national, regional and international levels. - Develop an awareness of one's own historical identity through the study of the historical experiences of different cultures.
+- Promote a deeper understanding of history as a discipline, including the nature and diversity of its sources, methods and interpretations. - Encourage an understanding of the present through critical analysis of the past. - Encourage an understanding of the impact of historical developments at national, regional and international levels. - Facilitates development of awareness of one's own historical identity through the study of the historical experiences of different cultures.

-Students will study route 2 History that encompasses a standard level (SL) and higher level (HL) core syllabus, comprising of a source based study of a prescribed subject for paper one and an essay based paper with a choice from a selection of two topics for paper two.
+Students will study Route 2 History that encompasses a standard level (SL) and higher level (HL) core syllabus, comprising of a source based study of a prescribed subject for Paper One and an essay based paper with a choice from a selection of two topics for paper two.

-For SL the topic for the source-based Paper One unit is The Move to Global War, focussing on Japanese, German and Italian expansionism in the 1930s.
-For the essay based paper two unit the topics are Authoritarian States, looking at the rise and rule of Hitler, Stalin, Mussolini and Mao; and The Cold War: Superpower tensions and conflict in the latter half of the 20th Century.
+For SL students, the topic for the source-based Paper One unit is The Move to Global War, focusing on Japanese, German and Italian expansionism in the 1930s.
+For the essay based Paper Two unit the topics chosen are 1) Authoritarian States, looking at the rise and rule of Hitler, Stalin, Mussolini and Mao; and 2) The Cold War: Superpower tensions and conflict in the latter half of the 20°Century.